strimbob/testDocApi/source/index.html.md

 # Asset

-Use the Asset call to do things with an asset, these can be get,put,post,delete
+Use the Asset call to do things with an asset, these can be GET,PUT,POST,DELETE

 ## Assets